AtomicTea/Georgesaurus/README.md

 # Georgesaurus
-A fun little app that allows the user to see the multitude of made-up-words my daughter uses to describe things.
+A fun little app that allows the user to see the multitude of made-up-words our daughter uses to describe things.

-My daughter George has always had such a unique way of speaking, often using her own made-up words or unusual parings of words to describe things.
+George has always had such a unique way of speaking, often using her own made-up words or unusual pairings of words to describe things.
 Initially, we just wanted to start keeping track of her "words", but I wanted some practice in Python and building little items like this, so I decided to build an app that works similarly to a thesaurus.

 In the future, I will probably tweak it a bit to accept the George-word and decode it to the actual word, but for now you must enter the actual word to get a a Georg-ified version.
 * Must install rapidfuzz and bottle.*